31 Books Set in + About France

 The Paris Wife by Paula McLain

 This fictionalized version of the marriage between Ernest Hemingway and Hadley Richardson is poetic and heartbreaking.
 We know how the story ends for them: not well despite their deep love for each other.
 But this is a book whose journey you’ll still want to go on.
-For fans of historical fiction and beautiful writing.
+And I really loved the writing in this one.
+It’s so beautiful!
+For fans of historical fiction.

 Suite Française by Irène Némirovksy, Translated by Sandra Smith